sigsep/open-unmix-paper-joss/paper.md

 ![Block diagram of _Open-Unmix_\label{block_diagram}](UMX_BlockDiagram.pdf)

-We will give now more technical details about _Open-Unmix_.
+We will now give more technical details about _Open-Unmix_.
 Fig. \ref{block_diagram} shows the basic approach.
 During training, we learn a DNN which can be later used for separating songs.

 ### Datasets and Dataloaders

 When designing a machine-learnig based method, our first step was to encapsulate cleanly the data-processing aspects.

-- __Datasets__: we support the [MUSDB18] dataset, that is most established dataset that we released some years ago.
+- __Datasets__: we support the _MUSDB18_ and the _MUSDB18HQ_ dataset, that is most established dataset that we released some years ago.
 Several other custom options are supported through native dataset and dataloader APIs.
 This encourages the interested researcher to train _Open-unmix_ model with her/his own data.
 - __Efficient dataloading and transforms__: since preparing the batches for training is often the efficiency bottleneck, extra-care was taken to optimize speed and performance.
 Here, we use framwork specific data loading API instead of a generic module.
-For all frameworks we use the builtin STFT transform operator that can work on the GPU (Cite paper from Choi NIPS).
+For all frameworks we use the builtin STFT transform operator, when available, that works on the GPU to improve performance (See [@choi17]).
 - __Essential augmentations__: data augmentation techniques for source separation are described in  [@uhlich17; something_from_icassp19] which we adopted here.
-They enable to attain good performance even though the audio datasets such as MUSDB18 are often of limited size.
+They enable to attain good performance even though the audio datasets such as _MUSDB18_ are often of limited size.
 - __Post processing__: add details to norbert. <!-- TODO: Antoine -->

 ### Model